Santa Rosa Basecamp Adventure

 This basecamp adventure is the best way to experience Channel Island's Santa Rosa Island.
 It is home to endemic species of plants and animals that are found nowhere else on earth.
 While the coastline of southern California is highly developed, the Channel Islands remain undeveloped and wild.

-On this trip, we will set up a basecamp at an established campground, 1.5 miles from the pier.
+On this trip, we'll set up a basecamp at the established campground, 1.5 miles from the pier.
 Once the boat leaves, you and the other campers will have the island to yourselves.
 Each day we'll do a unique hike in a different direction.
-On this tour you experience solitude, wildlife found now where else in the world, ocean views, remote beaches, and you will eat fresh, healthy and delicous meals prepared by your guides.
+You will experience solitude, wildlife found nowhere else in the world, incredible ocean views and remote beaches.

 DAY BEFORE TRIP STARTS

-We will meet the evening before our trip starts in Ventura, California at 5:00 pm, at a predetermined hotel.
-In this meeting, we will do a general orientation that will cover introductions, trip itinerary, safety precautions, pack fitting and group gear distribution.
-Most importantly, this is a chance to meet with your guide to discuss the personal gear and clothes that you plan on bringing; your guide will offer advice about what to bring and what to leave behind for a successful and comfortable trip.
+We will meet at 5 pm the evening before our trip starts at a predetermined hotel in Ventura, California.
+This general orientation will cover introductions, trip itinerary, safety precautions, pack fitting and group gear distribution.
+Most importantly, this is a chance to meet with your guide to discuss the personal gear and clothes that you plan on bringing.
+Your guide will offer advice about what to bring and what to leave behind for a successful, comfortable trip.
 This meeting generally lasts one hour.

 Boat ride from Ventura Harbor: 3 Hours